nikobix/MMM-LyricTime/README.md

         Not always correct lyric and there is no specific control, this is a trial module with much work needed before publish

         To have;
-        1. Correct lyrics - from other lyric sites
+        1. Correct lyrics - maybe use a selection of lyric sites
-        2. set time code to scroll with the music
+        2. set time code to scroll lyrics with the music
         3. format the DOM better
         4. option to disable lyrics, or perhaps set for another screen!
+	5. intergrate other media player notifications